-Clinical Faculty Qualifications
+Clinical Instructor Qualifications

-Clinical faculty includes the Center Coordinators of Clinical Education (CCCE) and the Clinical Instructor (CI) assigned to students.
-The clinical faculty are not paid employees of the college.
+Clinical staff includes the Center Coordinators of Clinical Education (CCCE) and the Clinical Instructor (CI) assigned to students.
+The clinical staff are not paid employees of the college.
 The following criteria must be met in order to serve as a CI:

 - 1. Must be a graduate of an accredited program in physical therapy education and be licensed in the state of Texas as either a physical therapist or physical therapist assistant - 2.
 Have at least one year of clinical experience in patient care - 3.
-Be willing to accept students and participate in student education - 4.
-Providing effective learning experiences in collaboration with the student - 5.
+Be responsible for facilitating the clinical experience of the student, including responsibility for patient care, evaluation and supervision of students - 4.
+Provide effective learning experiences in collaboration with the student - 5.
 Communicate performance expectations to the student and provide constructive feedback in a timely manner - 6.
 Serve as a role model through the delivery of safe and ethical patient care - 7.
 Agree to meet and communicate regularly with the ACCE as may be required - 8.
-Document skill mastery or lack thereof in the PTA MACS, complete surveys and/or requests for information as necessary - Traveling physical therapists or physical therapist assistants may be used on a temporary basis in facilities that have lost a regular employee who served as the Center Coordinator for Clinical Education or Clinical Instructor, provided the above criteria have been met
+Document skill mastery or lack thereof in the PTA MACS, complete surveys and/or requests for information as necessary - 9.
+Traveling physical therapists or physical therapist assistants may be used on a temporary basis in facilities that have lost a regular employee who served as the Center Coordinator for Clinical Education or Clinical Instructor, provided the above criteria have been met